A Selection Of Available Interim Managers

-If you are new to interim management click here to receive a copy of our “Getting started guide”.
+If you are new to Interim Management contact us to receive a copy of our “Getting Started Guide”.

 Anywhere in the UK, and potentially worldwide.
 Often the nature of the assignment dictates that all the work is carried out at the clients’ site.
 It is usual for interims to be flexible in where they work often travelling back home at weekends.
 They do not permanently relocate.
 It is preferable, as it helps to maintain the self employed status, if some work can be done off site, at your own business premises (or home office).
 The contract should make provision for this.

 Interim Managers are usually ‘sensibly overqualified’ for the assignment, so they will have attained a fairly senior position in their career.
 They will usually operate as an interim at a level or two below the most senior position achieved in ‘permanent’ employment.

 A fixed daily rate for the duration of the contract, which usually includes an element for expenses.
 Interims do not go onto the client’s payroll and this brings many savings to the client which need to be reflected in the daily rate.
 Interims are ‘sensibly overqualified’, have a proven track record and will be able to make an immediate impact, without the usual honeymoon / induction period.
 Client costs are saved such as national insurance, holidays, sickness, training, administration, company cars, pensions and other benefits.
 Also, there are no ‘exit’ costs at the end of the assignment and Interims are usually available immediately.